 Thank you for your interest in publishing your article in College English.
 Kelly Ritter’s term as editor ends with the July 2017 issue, and she has now filled all remaining issues of her term.

 Incoming editor Melissa Ianetta is now reading submissions.
 Please direct queries and general correspondence to her at CollegeEnglishJournal@gmail.com.
 All manuscripts should be submitted via Editorial Manager (see details below).

-College English provides a forum in which scholars working within any subfield of English studies can address a cross-section of the profession.
+College English provides a forum for scholars working within any subfield of English studies to address a cross-section of the profession.
 Appropriate subject areas for submissions include the history, theory, and practice(s) of: rhetoric and composition studies, literacy, literature, linguistics, media/technology, and creative writing, as well as other related professional issues.
-As the flagship journal of the College Section, College English represents the best emerging research and scholarship from teacher-scholars working within all institutional types, and appeals to a broad, informed readership within English studies.
+As the flagship journal of the College Section of NCTE, College English represents the best emerging research and scholarship from teacher-scholars working within all institutional types and appeals to a broad, informed readership within English studies.

-Submit manuscripts and cover letters to http://www.editorialmanager.com/colleng/.
-Follow the current (6th) edition of the MLA Handbook.
-Announcements and calls for papers, 100 words or fewer, are run on a space-available basis.
+Submit manuscripts at http://www.editorialmanager.com/colleng/.
+Noncommercial announcements and calls for papers, 100 words or fewer, are run on a space-available basis and should be sent directly to the editor at CollegeEnglishJournal@gmail.com.
 Press deadline is at least four months in advance of the events announced.

 Department of English

 203 Memorial Hall

 The editor reserves the right to edit essays so that their usage conforms with the NCTE Guidelines for Gender-Fair Use of Language.
 Publicity accorded to a particular point of view does not imply endorsement by NCTE, except in announcements of policy, when such endorsement is clearly specified.